 Located in Worcester County, the Quabbin Regional School District serves students, families and community members in five rural, central Massachusetts towns – Barre, Hardwick, Hubbardston, New Braintree and Oakham – while offering its academic opportunities to more than two hundred school choice students from more than twenty sending towns.

 The District is governed by one school committee with fifteen members from the five member towns.
 The superintendent serves as the parliamentarian.

 Each of the member towns has its own elementary school: Ruggles Lane Elementary School in Barre with about 385 students, Hardwick Elementary School in Hardwick’s Gilbertville Village educates approximately 200 students, Hubbardston Center School with approximately 350 young learners, Oakham Center School has over 175 students, and New Braintree Grade School with approximately 45 students.

-The district has one regional middle and high school located mid-district on a 109-acre campus in Barre.
-Our middle school, which houses grades 7 & 8, has an average enrollment of 450 students and the high school, grades 9 – 12, averages 700 students.
-Each school is guided by a principal and administrative support staff, employs a school nurse and has full custodial, maintenance and food service staff.
+The district has one regional middle-high school located mid-district on a 109-acre campus in Barre.
+Our middle school, which houses grades 6, 7 & 8, has an average enrollment of 550 students and the high school, grades 9 – 12, averages 575 students.
+The middle-high school is guided by a principal, three assistant principals, administrative support staff, employs a school nurse and has full custodial, maintenance and food service staff.
 The district proudly notes that 99.5% of our teachers are highly qualified in their core academic classes with an average 15:1 student/teacher ratio.

 Student athletes, musicians, academicians, and performers study, compete, participate and perform throughout the state in athletic competitions, musical and drama performances, debates, Model UN scenarios, geography bees, Massachusetts History Day, junior engineering competitions, Envirothon, Destination Imagination, internships, Nature’s Classrooms, travel abroad and to our nation’s capital.
 Hubbardston Center School and the high school tend a vegetable garden, complete with compost and greenhouse, providing fresh produce for its students & faculty, high school astronomy students study the night sky through an on-campus telescope, while physics students study alternative energy with an on-site trailer equipped with a wind turbine, photovoltaic panels, an insulated water tank, 4000 watts of battery storage, a 2000 watt inverter and electric control panels.